Quercus dentata

-Quercus dentata, also called Japanese emperor oak, daimyo oak, or Korean oak (柏, kashiwa; 柞櫟 (柞栎, zuòlì); 떡갈나무, tteokgalnamu), is a species of oak native to East Asia (Japan, Korea and China).
+Quercus dentata, also called Japanese emperor oak, daimyo oak, or Korean oak (柏, kashiwa; 柞櫟 (柞栎, zuòlì); 떡갈나무, tteokgalnamu), is a species of oak native to East Asia, including north-central and southern China, Japan, Korea, the Russian Far East (Khabarovsk and Primorsky krais and the Kuril Islands), Manchuria, Mongolia, and Taiwan.
 The name of the tree is often translated as "sweet oak" in English to distinguish it from Western varieties.
 It is placed in section Quercus.

 Description

 Quercus dentata is a deciduous tree growing up to 20–25 m tall, with a trunk up to 1 m in diameter.
 Its foliage is remarkable for its size, among the largest of all oaks, consisting of a short hairy petiole, 1–1.5 cm long, and a blade 10–40 cm long and 15–30 cm broad, with a shallowly lobed margin; the form is reminiscent of an enormous pedunculate oak leaf.
 The leaves are often retained dead on the tree into winter.
 Both sides of the leaf are initially downy with the upper surface becoming smooth.

 The flowers are produced in May; the male flowers are pendulous catkins.
 The female flowers are sessile, growing near the tips of new shoots, producing acorns 1.2–2.3 cm long and 1.2–1.5 cm broad, in broad, bushy-scaled cups; the acorns mature in September to October.